 Daniel joined Watsi on March 12th, 2013.
-Three years ago, Daniel became the 2430th member to automatically support a new Watsi patient every month.
-Since then, 3,197 more people have become monthly donors!
-Daniel's most recent donation traveled 6,900 miles to support Kyin, a farmer from Burma, to fund lens replacement surgery.
+Four years ago, Daniel became the 2430th member to automatically support a new Watsi patient every month.
+Since then, 3,520 more people have become monthly donors!
+Daniel's most recent donation traveled 8,100 miles to support Violah, a greengrocer from Kenya, to fund surgery that will repair her fractured hand.

 Kyin is a farmer from Burma.
 She grows vegetable with her husband and her son on her husband’s relatives’ land for free.
 Their relatives own land that is available for half of the year after the rice is harvested.
 By selling the vegetables they grow, they earn a living.
 Kyin has been diagnosed with cataract and glaucoma in her right eye.
 She is sensitive to the light and her vision has deteriorated.
 She can only make out shapes and colors.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Kyin.
 On January 21st, doctors will perform a lens replacement, during which they will remove Kyin's natural lenses and replace them with an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $1,500 procedure.
 "In the future after I recover, I would like to continue growing vegetables," said Kyin.